-In order to have access to Verkada Command, you require a valid Verkada license for all your Verkada devices and products.
-If you don't have a valid license, you will not have access to your devices in Command, or be able to use Verkada Support.
-For an overview of the license requirements of each product, please see below.
+In order to have access to Verkada Command, you require valid Verkada licenses for all your Verkada products.
+For an overview of the license requirements of each product family, please see below.

-Alarm platform: One license per location (physical address)
+Alarm platform: One Alarm license per location (physical address)

 In addition, one license per device for the following: